zaktrivedi1/rat_on_exoplanet_simulation/README.md

 ## Features
 - Creates rat class with biological parameters, such as age, weight, energy, temperature and gravity tolerance, as well as whether it was alive or not.
 - Creates exoplanet classe with planet features and reads in exoplanet features from a csv file to create instances of these exoplanets.
-- Simulates daily activity of the rats on each of these exoplantes using Monte Carlos methods subject to various death probabilites that depend on both exoplanet and rat features.
+- Simulates daily activity of the rat colony on each of these exoplantes using Monte Carlos methods subject to various death probabilites and reproduction attempts that depend on both exoplanet and rat features.
 - Tracks the evolution of population over time with a time step of 1 day.